Naval Hospital Boston Historic District

 Naval Hospital Boston Historic District is a historic district at the south end of Broadway in Chelsea, Massachusetts.
 The district encompasses the area around the former Chelsea Naval Hospital.
 It consists of five buildings, historically the original 1836 Naval hospital, the 1857 Marine hospital, the Commanding Officer's quarters, and two ordnance buildings.

 The district was added to the National Register of Historic Places in 1973.

 1836 Naval hospital

 The original hospital was built of granite and was used as personnel quarters after a new hospital was built in 1915; it has been converted into condominiums.

 1857 Marine hospital

-The Marine hospital was a three-storey building built of brick with an "I"-shaped footprint; a fourth storey was added in 1866.
+The Marine hospital was a three-story building built of brick with an I-shaped footprint; a fourth story was added in 1866.
 The building was returned to the Navy in 1940.
 It has been converted into condominiums.

 Commanding Officer's quarters

 Parts of the Commanding Officer's quarters date back to 1856.